September 4, 2017 ☞ Word of the day

 But bosses aren’t all bad.
 You can even learn something from your managers.
 Here are a few lessons that have stuck with me.

 In high school I sold knives door-to-door.
 Our sales manager was balding and stout like George Constanza.
-He was either 24 or 44 years old and our training felt like something out of Glengarry Glen Ross — except all the trainees were 17.
+He was either 24 or 44 years old and our training felt like something out of Glengarry Glen Ross—except all the trainees were 17.
 Between specifics on carbon steel and serrated edges, George hurled motivational phrases and promises of succulent commissions.
 One afternoon, he got weirdly serious and paced the room.
-With his palms up, like holding an invisible football, he tearfully told us about his wife’s miscarriage.
+With his palms up, as though holding an invisible football, he tearfully told us about his wife’s miscarriage.
 When I had to quit a month later, I shook from nerves.
 George taught me the value of a powerful performance.

 Since the knife gig didn’t cut it, my cousin found me a job at his construction company.
 The start time was 6am.
 In high school, 6am is not a real time.
 I briefly considered faking my own death, but took the job anyway.